libmir/D-YAML/docs/tutorials/custom_types.md

 Each YAML node has a tag specifying its type.
 For instance: strings use the tag `tag:yaml.org,2002:str`.
-Tags of most default types are *implicitly resolved* during parsing - you don't need to specify tag for each float, integer, etc. D:YAML can also implicitly resolve custom tags, as we will show later.
+Tags of most default types are *implicitly resolved* during parsing - you don't need to specify tag for each float, integer, etc. `mir-yaml` can also implicitly resolve custom tags, as we will show later.

 ## Constructor

-D:YAML supports conversion to user-defined types.
+`mir-yaml` supports conversion to user-defined types.
 Adding a constructor to read the data from the node is all that is needed.

 We will implement support for an RGB color type.
 It is implemented as